djberg96/pathname2/README.md

 ## Differences between Pathname in the standard library and this version
 * It is a subclass of String (and thus, mixes in Enumerable).
-* It has sensical to_a and root instance methods.
+* It has sensical `to_a` and `root` instance methods.
 * It works on Windows and Unix.
 The current implementation does not work with Windows path names very well, and not at all when it comes to UNC paths.
-* The Pathname#cleanpath method works differently - it always returns a canonical pathname.
+* The `Pathname#cleanpath` method works differently - it always returns a canonical pathname.
 In addition, there is no special consideration for symlinks (yet), though I'm not sure it warrants it.
-* The Pathname#+ method auto cleans.
+* The `Pathname#+` method auto cleans.
 * It uses a facade for all File and Dir methods, as well as most FileUtils methods.
-* Pathname#clean works slightly differently.
-In the stdlib version, Pathname#clean("../a") returns "../a".
+* `Pathname#clean` works slightly differently.
+In the stdlib version, `Pathname#clean("../a")` returns "../a".
 In this version, it returns "a".
-  This affects other methods, such as Pathname#relative_path_from.
+  This affects other methods, such as `Pathname#relative_path_from`.
 * Accepts file urls and converts them to paths automatically, e.g. file:///foo%20bar/baz becomes '/foo/bar/baz'.
-* Adds a Kernel level +pn+ method as a shortcut.
+* Adds a Kernel level `pn` method as a shortcut.
 * Allows you to add paths together with the '/' operator.

 ## Method Priority